-The Department of Psychology at Carnegie Mellon University offers a highly-individualized, challenging and exciting training program leading to a Ph.D. degree in either Psychology or Cognitive Neuroscience.
+The Psychology Department offers a highly-individualized, challenging, and exciting training program leading to one of two degrees: Psychology Ph.D. or Cognitive Neuroscience Ph.D.

 Approximately 25-35 graduate students are in residence at any time.
 All students receive full support, including an annual stipend, full tuition, and health coverage.
 Support comes from a variety of sources including external or university fellowships, training grants, and faculty research grants.

 The Psychology and Cognitive Neuroscience Ph.D. programs emphasize:

 - qualitative skill acquisition

 - training with multiple methodologies, including behavioral, computational, neuroimaging, eye-tracking, clinical trials

 - open science efforts to encourage replicable research

 - cutting-edge measures of health and health behavior

 Unique features and strengths of our program are:

 - an apprenticeship model that provides a solid foundation to conduct independent research